share/sharedb/README.md

 `doc.resume()`
 Resume sending own ops to the server if paused.
 Will flush the queued ops when called.

+`doc.submitSource` (default: `false`)
+If set to `true`, an op's `source` will be submitted to the server, and made available to access in middleware at `request.extra.source`.
+Note that a necessary side-effect of this is that ops that have different values for `source` will not be composed.

 ### Class: `ShareDB.Query`